MicrosoftDocs/win32-pr.pt-br/desktop-src/SecCrypto/algorithm-properties.md

 ---
-description: O objeto de algoritmo expõe as propriedades a seguir. ms.assetid: 83A44BE2-C1CC-41A8-B234-0AEF892B694F
+description: O objeto Algorithm expõe as propriedades a seguir. ms.assetid: 83A44BE2-C1CC-41A8-B234-0AEF892B694F
 title: Propriedades do algoritmo ms.topic: reference